-The Marlins obtain Johan Santana from the Astros in the Rule 5 draft, and later in the day Florida trades the 20-year old southpaw to the Twins for Jared Camp.
-The Venezuelan native will post a 93-44 record and will win the Cy Young Award twice (2004, 2006) during his 8-year tenure in Minnesota.
+The Marlins obtain Johan Santana from the Astros in the Rule 5 draft, and later in the day Florida trades the 20 year-old southpaw to the Twins for Jared Camp.
+The Venezuela native will post a 93-44 record and will win the Cy Young Award twice (2004, 2006) during his eight-year tenure in Minnesota.

 The Yankees sign free-agent Jason Giambi to a seven-year deal worth $120 million.
 The 2000 MVP and this year's runner-up drove in 120 runs, hit 38 home runs, and had a .342 batting average for the wild card Oakland A's this season.

 The Red Sox trade frustrated flychaser Carl Everett (.257, 14, 58) to the Rangers for left-hander Darren Oliver (11-11, 6.02).
 The former All-Star outfielder, who had his problems with players and managers in Boston, says he is looking forward to joining the veteran players in Texas.

 The Cardinals trade outfielder J.D.
 Drew along with catcher Eli Marrero to the Braves for three hurlers, Ray King, Jason Marquis, and Adam Wainwright.
 Atlanta's new outfielder will have a solid season, but will stay with the team for only one season.